- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

 Quercus rubra, is another name for this tree, and they are known for their massive size.
 Often, these trees grow so big that only a few can make an entire forest or cover a larger landscape.
 On average, the northern red oaks can quickly grow 60 to 70 feet.
 Some will even grow over 100 feet, also, their average circumference can be between 30 feet to 70 feet.

 Although there are many subspecies of red oak trees, all the species will grow one foot to two feet each year.
 Compared to white oak trees, red oaks grow faster, because you will see white oaks growing for 12 inches to 24 inches annually.
+Also, White Oaks live for a very long time!

 Depending on the species and growing conditions, the growth rate might vary slightly, but that’s not a big deal.
 So, let’s look at the different species and their growth rate.
 It will help you know which red oak species is ideal for growing in your home yard.